Mayuresh-22/jalyoddhe/README.md

 - Heavy compute runs through the Modal serverless infrastructure

 ## ML model
-If you are looking to train ResNet50 with attention pooling, use this [training code](https://github.com/Mayuresh-22/jalyoddhe/tree/main/models/multilabel_classification).
+If you are looking to train Multilabel ResNet50 with Attention Pooling, use this [training code](https://github.com/Mayuresh-22/jalyoddhe/tree/main/models/multilabel_classification).
 Clone the repo on Google Colab, and you'll be good to go.
 **For pre-trained model, email us at:** [mayureshchoudhary22@gmail.com](mailto:mayureshchoudhary22@gmail.com)

 ## Quick Start (High-Level)